Internet big boys take aim at Singapore's 'regressive' new rules

 “Singapore aims to be the future, but this regulation looks a lot like the past,” Google’s Ann Lavin, director of public policy and government affairs, Southeast Asia, told Reuters.

-The Media Development Authority (MDA) said the changes would make the rules governing news websites more consistent with those affecting newspapers and other traditional media platforms.
-But it has stressed there was no change in its content standards.
+MDA had said the changes would make the rules governing news websites more consistent with those affecting newspapers and other traditional media platforms.
+It also said there was no change in its content standards, a point reiterated by Yaacob.

-“The new licensing framework is not intended to clamp down on Internet freedom,” an MDA spokesman said in a written response to questions.

 The Internet and related industries have become an important sector for Singapore, with revenues last year growing 23 percent to S$103 billion ($81 billion).
 The sector employs more than 144,000 people out of the city-state’s 3.2 million workforce, according to government data.